XenyxNZ/Arma-3-Performance-Guide/README.md

 	* Recommended to enable for additional performance.
 This is an alternative memory management technique that uses larger memory blocks than the default (4KB) page size.
 	<sub>Please note that your Windows profile may not have the required privileges to use Large-pages even if this parameter is enabled, as they are kept in physical memory.
 Keeping data in physical memory requires the Lock Pages in Memory privilege discussed in the **Memory allocators** section of this guide.</sub>

-## Parameters file
+## Steam launch options
 Several supported parameters are not listed in the game launcher.
-Using a parameters file is the recommended method for enabling and configuring them.
+Using Steam's launch options is the recommended method for enabling them, as some of the following parameters do not work from a parameters file.

-### How to use a parameters file
+### How to find and use Steam's launch options feature
-* Download the "parameters.txt" file found in the repository of this guide.
-* Right-click Arma 3 in your Steam library list, highlight "Manage", then click "Browse local files".
+* Right-click Arma 3 in your Steam library list, then click "Properties...".
-* Place the downloaded "parameters.txt" file into the game's install directory.
-* In the parameters section of the game launcher, enable the "Parameter file" parameter.
-* Press the "..." button to the right of the checkbox, then select the "parameters.txt" file.

-If you do not wish to use the provided parameters file, you can read how to create and format one [here](https://community.bistudio.com/wiki/Startup_Parameters_Config_File).
+* Under the General tab will be a "Launch Options" section with a text box below it, this is where you will write the parameters you want to use.

 A list of all available parameters can be found [here](https://community.bistudio.com/wiki/Arma_3:_Startup_Parameters).

-### Which parameters to set
+### Which performance related parameters to set
-Please note these parameters have already been set if using the provided parameters file.
+Optionally, you can copy these prewritten parameters and paste them as is: `-maxFileCacheSize=12288 -setThreadCharacteristics`

-* setThreadCharacteristics
+* -setThreadCharacteristics
 	* This registers the game's executable as a "Game" in Windows for additional performance.
 	<sup>Do **NOT** use this parameter if you are using Windows Server as your operating system, as it can freeze the entire operating system.</sup>
-* maxFileCacheSize
+* -maxFileCacheSize
 	* Sets the maximum filecache size (in MB) to be used for caching gamedata loaded from disk.
 Performance gains from this are likely negligible, however in certain situations it may help.
-	<sup>If using the provided parameters file, a maximum of 12GB has been set.
-This should be more than enough, as the default maximum is 2GB.</sup>
+	<sup>A value between 6144-12288 (6-12GB) should be more than enough, as the default is 2048 (2GB).</sup>

+### Advanced parameters
+I strongly recommend **not** using these parameters unless you already understand whether or not the architectural features of your CPU would benefit from them, as they have the potential to worsen your performance unless properly understood.
+**Please note that these parameters are currently only supported on Profiling build V32 or later.**

+* -cpuAffinity
+	* Tells the game which specific CPU cores it is allowed to use via a bitmask value.
+	<sup>This can be useful for CPUs with multiple CCDs, or P and E cores.</sup>
+* -cpuMainThreadAffinity
+	* Tells the game which specific CPU core to use for the game's main thread, via a bitmask value.

 # Memory allocators
-Memory allocators are application components that manage how it allocates and deallocates its data in RAM.
+Memory allocators are components that manage how an application allocates and deallocates its data in RAM.

 ## Installing and using a memory allocator